brendt/stitcher.io/src/content/mails/stitcher-88.md

 So, yes, Aidan's right to ask this question.

-> Isn't there a better way to do syntax highlighting for that?
+_"Isn't there a better way to do syntax highlighting for that?"_

 "No problem", I told him, "I'll find a replacement!"
 Originally I had other plans that day, but I imagined it wouldn't be so hard to switch to another highlighter.
 It's a couple of years later, surely there will be a better solution now.